 - Nursing Education (undergraduate and graduate)

-Additional information regarding PhD Research Focus Areas can be found at: http://www.unmc.edu/nursing/programs/doctor-of-philosophy-phd/research-focus-areas.html
+Additional information regarding PhD research focus areas can be found at https://www.unmc.edu/nursing/educational-programs/graduate/doctoral-faculty-in-nursing.html.

 Two Paths to PhD

 UNMC offers two paths to your PhD.
 The MSN to PhD is for students who have their master's degree and will earn their PhD degree.
-The BSN to PhD is for students who have received their bachelor's degree and will include courses required to obtain an MSN-level specialty (required by many state boards of nursing for faculty roles) as they earn their PhD degree.
+The BSN to PhD is for students who have received their bachelor's degree and will include some graduate level courses in addition to PhD core courses as they earn their PhD degree.
 Beginning fall semester 2021, the BSN-PhD path does not have an option of taking courses for Advanced Nursing Practice as a Nurse Practitioner.
 For those who are interested in an advanced clinical practice as a Nurse Practitioner, we encourage you to consider the Post-Graduate Certificate after completing your PhD.

 Additional Information Resources

-Additional information regarding the PhD Program is available at the College of Nursing website at: http://www.unmc.edu/nursing/programs/doctor-of-philosophy-phd/index.html
+Additional information regarding the PhD program is available at the College of Nursing website at https://www.unmc.edu/nursing/educational-programs/graduate/doctor-of-philosophy.html.